Stormy Weather

 Storm at sunset, Umbria.
 Fujifilm GFX-50R camera, 32-64mm lens (click to enlarge).

 Overnight storms don’t offer much – apart from lightning shots, which will be the subject of a separate post if I ever get enough good ones.
-But the morning after storms can provide beautiful misty landscapes.
+But the mornings after storms can provide beautiful misty landscapes.

 Dawn in Umbria after an overnight storm.
 Hasselblad 501 C/M camera, Zeiss Sonnar C 250mm lens, CFV-50c digital back (click to enlarge).